Can I Dye My Hair After Bleaching?

 Yes, one can bleach hair the day after the bleaching process.
 However, one has to know the consequences of bleaching hair twice in a row.
 Bleaching twice without considering hair health may lead to harmful effects.

-The more frequently you bleach your hair, the more damage you’re doing to it.
+The more frequently you bleach your hair, the more damage you do to it.
 That said, certain factors can make it OK to do it twice in one week or even in one day:

 If you have oily hair or scalp, it’s generally better suited for double-processing than dry hair and scalp.
-It is because oil helps protect the scalp and hair from irritation and damage.
+This is because oil helps protect the scalp and hair from irritation and damage.

 When bleaching your hair over multiple days, always use a protein filler on your second session to help repair some of the damage from the first bleaching session.

-If you’re not sure whether your hair can handle a second bleaching session, consult with a hairdresser or colorist before trying it on your own.
+If you’re unsure whether your hair can handle a second bleaching session, consult a hairdresser or colorist before doing it yourself.

 Here are some considerations to note: